 Non-Toxic Trim & Door Paint for Nurseries

-A tougher finish is needed for trim and doors.
+A tougher finish is needed for trim and doors, and these are not usually zero-VOC so we have to choose this paint carefully.
 You can also use these options on wainscoting and other wall detailing.

 1. ECOS Semi-Gloss